Ge0rg3/admin.georgeom.net/README.md

 ```

 ## Restart on system boot
 Add the following to dashboard user crontab (where `/var/www/admin` is the project path).
+We run `du` as it takes a long time to get diskspace the first time, which is then cached.
 ```
 @reboot bash /var/www/admin/start.sh
+@reboot bash du -ax  / -d 1 -b
 ```

 ## Serving on nginx